nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 ## 6. Conclusions and Future Work

-Our research demonstrates that multi-modal satellite imagery analysis can effectively inform public transport planning through the quantification of urban density gradients.
+Our research demonstrates that multi-modal satellite imagery analysis can effectively inform public transport planners through the quantification of urban density gradients.
 By combining optical and SAR data, we have developed a methodology that efficiently segments urban areas, identifies urban centers and subcenters, and calculates key metrics characterizing urban morphology.
 The density gradient coefficient (α) and minimum effective distance (LD) metrics offer planners an effective screening tool to understand urban structure and its implications for transport efficiency.

 The comparative analysis of Malbork and Klodzko illustrates how different urban morphologies require distinct public transport strategies.
 Malbork's monocentric structure with a well-defined uniform central region (α = -0.018/km) suggests an ideal environment for a hub-based transit system, while Klodzko's polycentric pattern with no uniform center (α = -0.013/km) indicates the need for a distributed network with multiple interconnected routes.
 These findings align with established urban planning principles while providing quantitative metrics to guide specific interventions.